Administrative Office and College Services

 Ext.
 339 and 270

-The Vice President, Chief Student Affairs Officer is responsible for the Student Affairs Division, which includes the Athletics; Bookstore; Campus Ministry; Campus Health and Counseling Services; Campus Safety; Career Center; Dining Services; Greek Life; Housing and Residence Life; Diversity and Inclusion; Service Learning and Civic Engagement; Victim Services; Student Activities, and the Mail Room.
+The Vice President, Chief Student Affairs Officer is responsible for the Student Affairs Division, which includes the Athletics; Bookstore; Campus Ministry; Campus Health and Counseling Services; Campus Safety; Career Services and Workforce Deveopment; Dining Services; Greek Life; Housing and Residence Life; Diversity and Inclusion; Service Learning and Civic Engagement; Victim Services; Student Activities, and the Mail Room.
 Through the Vice President, Chief Student Affairs Officer, the Student Affairs Division is responsible for administering the student judicial process and for New Student Orientation, Family Weekend, Student Recognition, the Senior Luncheon and other events and activities.
 The Student Affairs office advises the Greek system, the Activities Programming Board, and the Student Government Association.
 Peer Mentors, the College’s Mediation and Service-Learning Programs, the Summer Leadership Plunge, and Commuter Services are also part of the Division.
 Any questions or concerns regarding student services-related issues should be directed to this office.

 Wellness Programs